Alescev/ShodanEyes/README.md

 A lightweight tool inspired by [Censys](https://censys.io/)'s host exploration feature, but designed for Shodan.
 This tool helps you find similar hosts based on specific attributes of a target IP address.

+(This project is not affiliated with, endorsed by, or connected to Shodan or Censys in any way)

 ## Features ✨

 - Analyzes multiple host attributes including: